-In fiscal year 2017, the Company recognize a \$1.2 million impairment charge on fixed assets related to the ClearLink DAS, which were associated with the IBW segment (See Restructuring above).
+In fiscal year 2019, due to declining IBW revenues and cash flow from its current portfolio of products, the Company recognized \$4.7 million impairment charge on intangible assets associated with the IBW segment.
 There was no long-lived assets impairment in fiscal year 2018.

-Other income (expense)
+Other income (expense,

-Other income (expense), net was income of \$0.9 million and \$0.2 million for fiscal years 2018 and 2017, respectively.
+Other income (expense), net was income of \$0.6 million and \$0.9 million for fiscal years 2019 and 2018, respectively.
 Other income (expense), net contains interest income earned on short-term investments and foreign currency gains and losses.
-In fiscal year 2018, the Company recorded a non-recurring foreign currency gain of \$0.6 million related to the wind-down of the

-NoranTel legal entity.
+In fiscal year 2018, the Company recorded a non-recurring foreign currency gain of \$0.6 million related to the wind-down of the NoranTel legal entity.
 The remaining foreign currency impacts related primarily to the receivables and cash denominated in Australian and Canadian currencies.